jsuofga/kiosk-titan/README.md

 # kiosk-titan

 ## Description
-Simple digital bulleting board for our office.
+Simple digital bulletin board for our office.
 Allows authenticated admin to update daily posts and announcements.

 ## Project setup
 ```